Afghanistan: Joe Biden defends withdrawal of troops, says ‘nation-building’ was never US’ mission

 “American troops cannot and should not be fighting in a war and dying in a war that Afghan forces are not willing to fight for themselves,” the US president further remarked.

-Biden, however, said that the US would mount a swift and forceful response if the Taliban were to attack its personnel during the withdrawal process.
+Biden, however, said that the US would mount a swift and forceful response if the Taliban were to attack its personnel during their withdrawal process.
 “We will defend our people with devastating force if necessary,” he said.

-The US president described the scenes that were coming out of Afghanistan as “gut-wrenching.”
+The US president called the scenes that were coming out of Afghanistan “gut-wrenching.”
 He, however, said that the country did not begin evacuating Afghan civilians sooner partly because some Afghans did not want to leave earlier and were still hopeful.

 “And part of it was because the Afghan government and its supporters discouraged us from organising a mass exodus to avoid triggering, as they said, “a crisis of confidence”,” Biden said.

-The Taliban seized power on Sunday after having made rapid advances in large parts of Afghanistan over the preceding few weeks.
+The Taliban seized power in Kabul, the capital, on Sunday after having made rapid advances in large parts of Afghanistan over the preceding few weeks.

 All foreign troops are slated to withdraw from the country by the end of August.